We can learn so much about leadership from Bible verses.

 “And he gave the apostles, the prophets, the evangelists, the shepherds, and teachers, to equip the saints for the work of ministry, for building up the body of Christ, until we all attain to the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ.”

-To learn, we must grow.
-Various things can be helpful in this.
 One thing we can do is to study the lives of effective leaders that God has chosen in the past.
-We can learn from them and make them our examples in the path that we will take.

 Hebrews 13:7

 “Remember your leaders, those who spoke to you the word of God.
-Consider the outcome of their way of life, and imitate their faith.”

-God has called innumerable leaders throughout history.
-Some of them have been military heroes.
-Some have led people to God, some have been a rich source of wisdom for others, and others have probably led simple lives and have been such great inspiration to those that follow them.
-We have been given so many examples of what we should do as leaders.
+Some have led people to God, some have been a rich source of wisdom for others, and others have probably led simple lives and inspired those who follow them.

 Matthew 20:28